fenago/machine-learning/lab_guides/lab_4.md

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/`

-Here is the problem we’ll tackle in this chapter.
+Here is the problem we’ll tackle in this lab.
 How do we teach a computer to determine if a sentence is happy or sad?
 The way we tackle this is by introducing a branch of machine learning called classification.
 Much like regression, classification consists of predicting labels according to the features of our data.
 However, in regression we predicted numbers, such as the price of a house, and in classification, we predict categories, such as sad/happy, yes/no, or dog/cat/bird.
 There are many classification models and many algorithms which will help us find them, and we’ll see some of the most important ones in the next few chapters.
-In this chapter we cover the perceptron.
+In this lab we cover the perceptron.
 The perceptron is a type of model, or classifier, which takes as input the features, and returns a 1 or a 0, which can be interpreted as the answer to a yes/no question.
 A way to build a good perceptron that fits our data, is via the perceptron algorithm.
 The perceptron algorithm is a beautiful procedure which, in a similar way to the linear regression algorithm, will iterate many times until it finds a good classifier.
-These two algorithms (and many more that we learn in this book) are very useful for working out patterns in data.
+These two algorithms (and many more that we learn in this course) are very useful for working out patterns in data.

-The use case that we use in this chapter is sentiment analysis.
+The use case that we use in this lab is sentiment analysis.
 Sentiment analysis is the branch of machine learning dedicated to predicting the sentiment of a certain piece of text.
 For example, being able to tell that the sentence “I feel wonderful today!” is a happy sentence, or that the sentence “I am so sad, this is terrible.” is a sad sentence.